BoyBaykiller/IDKEngine/Readme.md

 ### 2.0 Bindless Textures

 First of all `ARB_bindless_texture` is not a core extension.
-Nevertheless, almost all AMD and Nvidia GPUs implement it, as you can see [here](https://opengl.gpuinfo.org/listreports.php?extension=GL_ARB_bindless_texture).
+Nevertheless, almost all AMD and NVIDIA GPUs implement it, as you can see [here](https://opengl.gpuinfo.org/listreports.php?extension=GL_ARB_bindless_texture).
 Unfortunately render doc doesn't support it.

 The main idea behind bindless textures is the ability to generate a unique 64 bit handle from any texture, which can then be used to represent it inside glsl and thus no longer depend on previous state based mechanics.
 Specifically, this means that you no longer call `BindTextureUnit` (or the older `ActiveTexture` + `BindTexture`) to bind a texture to a glsl texture unit.